Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

           luks,discard,initramfs > /etc/crypttab

 * The use of `initramfs` is a work-around for [cryptsetup does not support ZFS](https://bugs.launchpad.net/ubuntu/+source/cryptsetup/+bug/1612906).

+**Hint:** If you are creating a mirror or raidz topology, repeat the `/etc/crypttab` entries for `luks2`, etc. adjusting for each disk.

 4.8  Install GRUB